ibm-cloud-docs/ContinuousDelivery/pipeline_deployment_plan.md

 1. In the **Name** field, type a name for the task.

-3. In the **Time** field, enter or select the time that the task will be completed.
+3. In the **Time** field, enter or select the time that the task should be completed.

 3. In the **Time Zone** list, select the time zone for the value that is entered in the **Time** field.